India being a religious country is full of historical mythology. There are a number of religious places that are a must visit.

 The temperature becomes hot and humid and rains are particularly common in June and July.
 Therefore, visiting in cooler months such as November till March is much better.

 The Chardham yatra locations or places of moksha are of immense importance for the Hindu devotees besides having significance as tourist destinations.
+You can also visit these places for free if you are a tourist guide with a professional tour guide careers.

 But with increasing footfalls, there have been instances of degradation of the architecture which is resurrected from time to time.